 - Develop and refine methods to evaluate the effectiveness of horticultural therapy activities, programs, and spaces

-- Understand funding mechanisms and secure financial resources for programs in both profit and non-profit settings
+- Understand funding mechanisms and how to secure financial resources for programs in both profit and non-profit settings

 - Understand basic business practices for independent contractors and start-ups